 I have always been a “cat person” and always dreamed of a pet, but my lack of stability refrained me from it.
 Came spring 2014 and I met B. We discussed life goals and a pet was in the picture... except that B is allergic to cats!
-So we settled on a labrador and I buried my dream of becoming a cat-mom.
-We haven’t welcomed a dog yet because of our lifestyle (two full-time corporate jobs) but we agreed that the lab will be either brown or black.
+We settled on a labrador and I buried my dream of becoming a cat-mom.
+We haven’t welcomed a dog yet because of our lifestyle (two full-time corporate jobs) but we agreed that our future lab would be either brown or black.
 Meanwhile, I built on the side a list of potential pet names.

 Charlie changed everything.
-Her owners were traveling for a month and couldn’t find a cat sitter for such a long period of time and we volunteered for the job.
+Last summer, her owners went traveling for a month and couldn’t find a cat sitter so we volunteered for the job.
 Surprisingly, B had no allergic reaction to her.
-When Charlie went home, she left a void in our lives.
+When Charlie returned to her home, she left a void in our lives.
 I would often complain about how I missed her presence.
 B also felt the same and eventually suggested last October that we get our own cat.
 I couldn’t believe it, it was very unexpected… a miracle!

 Kevin was a pleasant cat.
 He went into his cat box without a fight and he was calm during the entire car ride.
 Once we arrived home, he hid all afternoon under the couch.
 B and I went out for a movie to give him some space and when we returned home, he was exploring his news space and greeting us.
 We introduced him to his litter and food.
 He shortly felt at home.
 The next day, he was cuddling with us.